Birmingham Moseley Rugby: The golden years

 The club acquired the freehold of The Reddings in 1925 and in 1935 the ground even staged an England trial game.
 Floodlights were installed in 1965 which allowed for an expanded fixture list and began Moseley's so-called 'The Golden Years'.
 From this time onwards Moseley's fixture list routinely included the top sides in England and Wales, and Moseley players were regularly included in international teams.
 The most successful years were the late 1960s and 1970s, this included reaching the RFU Knock-out cup final on three occasions – losing 17–6 to Gloucester and then 15–12 to Leicester before emerging joint winners drawing 12–12 with Gloucester after extra time in 1982.
 The team also defeated Fiji and the Barbarians.

 When league rugby commenced in 1987, the team was placed in the Courage National Division 1, the top division at the time.
 They ended Bath's astonishing run of 22 unbeaten cup matches in 1988, winning 4–3.

 Professional era

 Building for the future

 The team's relegation from the top division at the end of the 1990–1991 season marked a consolidation period for the club after their fantastic times of the 1970s.
 In August 1995, when the door to full-scale professionalism opened, the board executives came together to work on plans to move with the idea and find possible financial resources so that the team could play with the best team and best facilities.
+As part of the move to professionalism the club undertook a soft re-brand as the 'Moseley Bears' complete with a bear mascot.